Alex-Polito/cse15l-lab-reports/LabReport3.md

 find technical/ -ipath "*Alcohol_Problems/Session2-PDF.txt" technical/government/Alcohol_Problems/Session2-PDF.txt
 ```
-This command is usefule because it allows you to find files without needing to know the entire path, but is a specific enough search that the output is not long.
+This command is usefule because it allows you to find files without needing to know the entire path, but is a specific enough search that the output is not long. <br>
+I used the same source to find all commands.
+Here is the link:
 [Source](https://www.redhat.com/sysadmin/linux-find-command)